groupby/hubot-hangups/README.md

     This will download the adapter and save it into your package.json
 2. Setup an environment variable that so the adapter can use your installation of python 3.3+.
     This should be something like `python`, `python3`, `python3.3`, or something similar.
 The entire path to your installed python 3.3+ instance will work as well.
-3. Run the adapter with `bin/hubot -a hangups'.
+3. Run the adapter with `bin/hubot -a hangups`.
     - If you have not set the environment variable in step 2, it will warn you and quit.
     - Assuming you've set the environment variable correctly it will attempt to automatically install and run the python scripts necessary for this adapter.
 It might take awhile, and there is no output at the moment.
 If this fails, it will say so.
     - If it passes the python script install, it will prompt you for a username, password, and possibly two-factor PIN for the account to be used for Google Hangouts.
 You'll only have to enter this once, it's cached in the cookies.txt.